 If you have more than $5,000 in debt, still tackle it aggressively.
 However, it will take you longer to pay $5,000+, so incorporate your repayment with some savings.
 As we discussed on Tuesday, definitely make sure you have at least $1,000 in your emergency fund.
 From there, split your savings between repaying debt and saving for retirement.

 Auto loans, your home mortgage, and student loan debt are a little different from credit card debt.
 First, your interest rate is probably lower, and it may not always be in your best interest to tackle that debt as aggressively.
 I’m not an expert on paying off a mortgage, but Lifehacker has a great write up with the pros and cons of paying off your mortgage early that you can read here.
 There are many different types of mortgages that you need to consider.
 Your first ever mortgage will be completely different to a mortgage that you get when you are older.
-It might be a good idea for check out someone like Key Advice who can guide you when it comes to your finances during retirement.
+It might be a good idea to check out someone who can guide you when it comes to your finances during retirement.

-In the case of student loan debt, it may be more beneficial for you to apply for Income Based Repayment or Pay As You Earn to reduce your monthly payments.
+In the case of student loan debt, it may be more beneficial for you to apply for Income-Based Repayment or Pay As You Earn to reduce your monthly payments.
 If you work in public service (as a teacher, in government, in certain non-profits), you could have your loans forgiven in 5-10 years.
 Depending on how much you owe (say, more than $50,000), it may work out that having your loan forgiven in 10 years is still sooner than you would pay it off yourself, even if you aggressively tackled it.

 The best way to choose between saving or repaying debt is to sit down with your budget and see how much “extra” cash you have at the end of the month.
 If you’ve been using our budget tracker, take a look at previous months and see what’s leftover.
 If you have $100, consider splitting it in two and put some toward your emergency savings (or retirement) and some toward debt.
 You may pay off your debt slower, but you’ll also be taking advantage of your youth and compounding interest!